boeschenstein/AzureDevOps/README.md

 REM In Gui, select [x] .NET Desktop Build Tools and [x] Web Development Build Tools
 ```

+## Learnings

+- cannot integrate complex pipeline change using a PR? try to push it manually to main

 ## Information

 - Your Azure Devops organizations (when logged in): https://dev.azure.com/